misudashi/systems/2 CAPS/Japanese/Japanese Reports/WJR2.md

 I really am planning to enjoy the process, and not the event.
 I want to actually enjoy my learning journey, rather than hating it but having the hope that someday I will be fluent, because that probably will never happen with this mindset anyway.
 That's also why I am not setting any goals, when I generally set monthly and yearly goals for about anything in my life.
 I really see Japanese as a hobby, or something I like doing on my free time (still consistently) rather than a "Project" or whatever other people consider it.

 I also found [some interesting website](https://www.fluentin3months.com/jlpt-n5-kanji/#:~:text=At%20the%20N5%20level%2C%20the,%2C%20basic%20adjectives%2C%20and%20directions.) that, apparently, lists all the Kanji I need to know for N5.
-I will get further into it and I will update you on this as well.
+The author linked an Anki deck, which at first, seemed pretty good to me.
+But when I started reading the comments and the reviews...
+Oh boy...
+You can read them [here](https://ankiweb.net/shared/info/1956010956) if you want.
+I think I'll pass for now, and I may actually create my very own deck which I will simply call 'Mining', and in which I will also include Tae Kim's vocabulary.
+I'll take this decision later on as I'm not ready just yet to start mining my own sentences.

 ----
 ### A note on Duolingo
 I actually think Duolingo is a great ressource for keeping consistency, as it is kind of addictive.
 Though,  I have drastically decreased the time I spend on the app, replacing it by native Japanese content as well as real courses (grammar, and vocabulary).
 I went from around 300 daily exp to 10, or sometimes double or triple that.
 I'm going to watch YouTube videos talking about it and stuff to find out if the 'Stories' are worth my attention or not.

 I will keep my streak because it keeps me motivated, but I don't think the app will make me progress that much compared to other ressources available to me right now.
 I think I will still finish the course, because it shouldn't take long if I have the level.

+I am entering some more difficult courses, but it still seems doable.
+The problem I have with the app is the fact that it doesn't quite explain you which Kanji does what.
+You kind of have to guess, but since you always see it in the same context, I have no validation to know if I'm interpreting it the right way or not.
+Anyway, I started multiple courses at once and I'm trying to complete them to at least the 2nd level before I continue on another one.
+I don't know if it's the right strategy, I may switch back to the good ol' "Maxing a course before switching to the next one".
+We'll see how it goes in the next days, and from there I will decide.

 ----
 ### HelloTalk